epogrebnyak/weo-reader/README.md

 ## Install

-The program is tested to run with Python 3.8.5 and up.
+The program is tested to run with Python 3.8.5 and higher.

 To install `weo`: